RedPitaya/Documentation/appsFeatures/examples/spi_2.rst

 Description
 ***********

 This example shows communication with the Red Pitaya SPI.
-This code is for testing writing and reading via SPI protocol.
+This code is for testing writing and reading via the SPI protocol.
 In order for the code to work, you need to connect the MISO and MOSI connectors.

 Required hardware